jascha030/wp-plugin-lib/README.md

 use function Jascha030\PluginLib\Functions\buildPlugin;

 /**
- * Check if Wordpress' ABSPATH const is loaded
+ * Check if WordPress' ABSPATH const is loaded
  */
 if (! defined('ABSPATH')) {
     die('Forbidden');